hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 **Example-3-Demux using Generate**

+The code in above example is big and also there is a chance of human error wile writing the code.
+However, using for loop as shown below, this drawback can be elimiated to a great extent.

 	module demux_generate (output o0 , output o1, output o2 , output o3, output o4, output o5, output o6 , output o7 , input [2:0] sel  , input i);
 	reg [7:0]y_int;
 	assign {o7,o6,o5,o4,o3,o2,o1,o0} = y_int;